 A personal directive should be custom drafted to incorporate your precise wishes.

-The experts at Vest Estate Lawyers LLP can help you with the first important steps in creating a comprehensive estate plan that includes a personal directive.
+The experts at Vest Estate Lawyers can help you with the first important steps in creating a comprehensive estate plan that includes a personal directive.